London to Bulgaria by train, a 48 hour Balkan adventure

 2. Paris or Brussels to Vienna by Nightjet See the Nightjet guide

-This is an Austrian Railways (ΦBB) Nightjet train, with sleeping-car, couchettes & seats.
-The sleeping-car has 1, 2 & 3 bed compartments with washbasin, plus three deluxe compartments with 1, 2 or 3 beds with private shower & toilet.
-The sleeper berths come fully made up with sheets and duvets, all sleeper passengers get mineral water in the evening and a light breakfast served in their compartment next morning.
+This Austrian Railways (ΦBB) Nightjet train has sleeping-cars, couchettes & seats.
+Each of the two sleeping-cars has 1, 2 & 3 bed compartments with washbasin, plus three deluxe compartments with 1, 2 or 3 beds with shower & toilet.
+The sleeper berths come =made up with sheets and duvets, all sleeper passengers get mineral water in the evening and a light breakfast served in their compartment next morning.
 Towels & toiletries are provided, including shampoo and shower gel in the deluxe sleepers.
-In the more economical couchettes, you can book a couchette in a cheaper 6-berth compartment or a less-crowded 4-berth compartment, each provided with sheet, blanket, pillow & small bottle of water, and couchette passengers get a tea or coffee in the morning.
+In the more economical couchettes, you can book a couchette in a cheaper 6-berth compartment or a less-crowded 4-berth compartment, each provided with sheet, blanket, pillow & small bottle of water.
+Couchette passengers get tea or coffee, rolls & jam in the morning.
 When waiting for the northbound sleeper train in Vienna, if you have booked a sleeper you can use the ΦBB lounge with complimentary refreshments.
-More pictures & information about Nightjet trains.
+More about Nightjet trains.

 The Nightjet sleeper from Brussels to Vienna at Brussels